mathpn/mathpn.github.io/_posts/2024-06-24-list-benchmark.md

 random access         50.28 K - 25.40x slower +19.11 μs
 ```

-Prepend is -- by far -- the fastest function.
-Prepending is achieved by creating a new head that points to the current head, resulting in constant time complexity (O(1)).
-This is possible because the memory location of the head is always known.
-Iterating is quite simple, you get the head value and follow the tail pointer to the next head, so it's also quite fast.
+Prepend and iterating are the fastest operations.
+Iterating is quite simple, you start with the head value and follow the tail pointer to the next head recursively.

-However, random access is slow.
-Since the list is not stored in contiguous memory space, accessing an element at a specific index required iterating over the list up to that index.
-This results in linear time complexity (O(n)).
+Random access, however, is slow.
+Since the list is not stored in contiguous memory block, accessing an element at a specific index requires iterating over the list up to that index.
+This results in linear time complexity (O(N)).
 Similarly, appending elements to the end of a list requires finding the last element by iterating over the list.
-This operation also has a time complexity of O(n).
+This operation also has a time complexity of O(N).

 In fact, the [Erlang documentation](https://www.erlang.org/doc/system/listhandling) explicitly advises against appending elements to the end of a list recursively.
+Appending creates an entirely new copy of the list.
+It would be possible to append without copying, but this would break immutability, which we'll explore below.
 This behavior is completely different from what we saw earlier in Go, and it is so by design.

-Elixir (and Erlang) are functional languages and, as such, are very conducive to the use of recursion and higher-order functions, which makes the use of linked lists more suitable than arrays.
+Elixir and Erlang are functional languages and, as such, are very conducive to the use of recursion and higher-order functions, which makes the use of linked lists more suitable than arrays.
 When calling a recursive function with a list as argument, the function may use the head value and pass the tail as an argument to the next call.
-Iterating over the entire list has linear time complexity (O(N)).
-Arrays also provide O(N) complexity to iterate over all elements, but they fail in a very important aspect when it comes to functional-style programming.
+Arrays also provide efficient iteration over all elements, but they fail in a very important aspect when it comes to functional-style programming.

 All data structures in Elixir are immutable by default.
-Singly-linked lists are friendly towards immutability.
+Singly-linked lists are friendlier towards immutability than arrays.
 Prepending an element does not require moving any values in memory; it only requires creating the new head and point it to the tail (the entire list prior to the prepend operation).
 Since all values are immutable, you don't need to worry about any of the other values changing.
 Therefore, prepends can _always_ be executed in O(1) time.

 Immutable arrays would have quite poor performance since _every_ append or prepend operation would require copying the _entire_ array to a new memory location.
 If you construct an entire array one element at a time the time complexity becomes O(N²), since N O(N) operations are done.
-It doesn't take a huge number of prepends before immutable arrays become impractically slow.
+It doesn't take a huge number of appends before immutable arrays become impractically slow.

 Slow random access is also not a major concern since Elixir code is usually much more declarative than a similar Go code, for instance.
 Instead of writing loops and mutating list elements directly, you use higher-order functions such as `map`, `filter` and `reduce` to achieve the same result.
 Also, due to immutability there is no point in using random access to mutate values.
-Thus, by design Elixir code usually doesn't require random access.
+Thus, by design Elixir code requires random access much less often.

 ## Conclusion

 I guess the conclusion is that different things are different.
 Seriously though, the motivation of this post was the 2023 edition of [Advent of Code](https://adventofcode.com/).
 I solved some puzzles with Elixir and others with Go (or Python).
 The list is simply a very fundamental abstract data structure that we take for granted in almost all programming languages.
 It still has major implementation differences that reflect the design of each language.
 The influence of programming language design on code goes beyond hard limitations.
 You cannot mutate a value in Elixir, but you could still make modified copies and somehow implement an imperative-_ish_ solution.
 Should you do it, though?
 Of course not, the code would be cumbersome and unhinged.

 Perhaps unsurprisingly, solving the puzzles in Elixir requires a thinking process that is distinct of that of using Go.
 That's why I used the word _conducive_ a few times in this post: even without hard limitations, the programming language design influences the code you'll write, and we should be aware of the major design choice differences.